-Choosing between the IMF employment restrictions albatross and the bitter medicine of the E-Levy
+Choosing between the IMF employment restrictions Albatross and the bitter medicine of the E-levy

 For some, the 1.75% proposed to be charged on electronic transactions, including; mobile money transfers are too high, stressing that it will impact negatively on the people.

-However, there are other sections that are of the view that the move will help raise adequate revenue for the massive infrastructural development of the country.
+However, other sections are of the view that the move will help raise adequate revenue for the massive infrastructural development of the country.

-However, one must not be oblivious of the fact that assistance from the IMF will come with conditionalities and other restrictions, some of which can exacerbate the sufferings of the average Ghanaian.
+However, one must not be oblivious of the fact that assistance from the IMF will come with conditionality's and other restrictions, some of which can exacerbate the sufferings of the average Ghanaian.

 The last time Ghana sought financial bailout and policy credibility from the IMF, public employment and other social interventions provided by the state, were frozen and these impacted seriously on the masses, especially the young university graduates seeking employment in the public sector of the economy.